dynastyyy003/hyper-v-fix-4150/README.md

 ![1st step2](https://github.com/dynastyyy003/hyper-v-fix-4150/blob/main/Screenshot_3.png?raw=true)

 All you need to do in this step is to enable the "Hyper-V" option if it is disabled.

 After enabling it, restart your computer.

+## 2nd Step
+When your computer starts up, something will appear saying "Updates Coming [...]%" If it does, then the first step was successful.